RunOrVeith/SyNEThesia/README.md

 ## Running SyNEThesia

-In the toplevel of `$SYNETHESIA`, there are 3 files that are relevant:
+In the toplevel of `$SYNETHESIA`, there are 2 files that are relevant:

 1. `./youtube-to-song-frames.sh link`: Downloads the youtube video `link` to `$SYNETHESIA/data`, and extracts an mp3 audio file, as well as the image frames from its video (the images are currently not needed, but will be in the future).
 You can also supply your own mp3 files instead of using this script.
 You may have to install two dependencies:

        sudo apt install ffmpeg youtube-dl

-2. `create_music_video.sh img_dir mp3_file`: This script will take all images contained in `img_dir` and merges them into a music video with the audio of `mp3_file`.
-Note that the audio will be clipped if not enough images are available.
-The video will be saved in `img_dir`.
-You also need `ffmpeg` for this (see above).

-3. `run_synethesia.py`: This is the main file to start.
+2. `run_synethesia.py`: This is the main file to start.
 Read the bottom of this README to see a description of the CLI.
 You can also get this information by running `run_synethesia.py -h` and `run_synethesia {mode} -h`.

 ## General Information